Long Term Holder MVRV Z Score

 ⌘

-MicroStrategy has acquired 13,390 BTC for ~$1.34 billion.
-View their new purchase on Bitcoin Treasuries.
+MicroStategy has acquired an additional 10,100 BTC.
+View their latest purchase on Bitcoin Treasuries.

 Explore our enhanced Bitcoin DCA Calculator.
 Compare Bitcoin returns against S&P 500 and gold over time.